kanaka/mal/docs/FAQ.md

-  functionality for your implementation, however, it is a nice convenience for users of your implementation and I personally find it saves a lot of time when I am creating a new implementation to have line edit support early on in the REPL.
+  functionality for your implementation, however, it is a nice convenience for users of your implementation and I personally find it saves a lot of time when I am creating a new implementation to have line edit support early in the process.